kungfuguapo/HoneyPress/README.md

 - [ ] Add functionality to pull latest and greatest vulnerable WordPress code to be used in the honeypot
 - [ ] Make code less ugly
 - [ ] Decide on a license
+- [ ] Add more options to be used via docker environment vars

 ### Update Naxsi Web App Firewall signatures
 ```